What is it?

 A full kinesiology session and a small extra charge to cover taking a full and comprehensive health and lifestyle history.

 Long Consultations are available by special arrangement.
 The fee will be agreed prior to booking the consultation.
 Please contact me if you feel you will need more than a standard consultation to cover all that you'd like to address.

-Payment may be made by cash, EFTPOS, credit card (Mastercard or Visa), PayPal or Direct Deposit.
+Payment may be made by cash, EFTPOS, credit card (Mastercard or Visa), PayPal or Direct Debit.

-These rates are current as at 1 September 2017 and are subject to change.
+These rates are current as at 1 February 2022 and may be subject to change without notice.

 CancellationsIn order that others may benefit, if you're unable to keep an appointment, a minimum of 24 hours notice would be appreciated.
-An administration fee of 50% of the session rate may be charged for late cancellations.
+An administration fee of 50% of the session rate may be charged for late cancellations or no shows.